-Jason Vigilante begins his third season as the head men's cross country coach and assistant track & field coach in 2014-15.
+Jason Vigilante begins his fourth season as the head men's cross country coach and assistant track & field coach in 2015-16.

 Last year the Tigers earned an automatic bid to the NCAA Championships after a second-place finish at Regionals.
 The squad finished 22nd at the NCAAs and the JV team was third at IC4As.
 Indoors, Vigilante helped Michael Williams '14 to the NCAA Championships in the mile.
 Williams was named second-team All-America as he finished 14th nationally.
 Outdoors, six Tigers qualified for the NCAA Regionals with three two making the finals in Eugene.
 Chris Bendtsen '14, who earlier in the season set a new 10k program record, finished ninth in the same event to earned second-team All-America honors.
 Eddie Owens '16 also competed in the semifinals of the steeplechase.